Search results for:

 As it turns out, the high-level programming language, Python, is, in fact, comparable to the python snake.
 Granted, Python wasn't named after the intimidating reptile.
 However, they both happen to represent convenience for a variety of reasons.

-In essence, Python embodies cleanliness and ease-of-use because its syntax and formatting are quite minimalistic.
-By comparison, python snakes (and all snakes for that matter) epitomize time-saving adaptation because they have evolved over time to eliminate waste.
+In essence, Python embodies cleanliness and ease of use because its syntax and formatting are pretty minimalistic.
+By comparison, python snakes (and all snakes for that matter) epitomize time-saving adaptation because they have evolved to eliminate waste.
 Impressively, snakes have no eyelids and only one lung.
 Condensing and consolidating at all costs, they have internal ears and use their tongue to smell.
 The slithery beings shed all that is unnecessary, including their old skin!

 You Get the Point Here: Convenience.

 While we're on the topic of convenience, let's dive into our introduction to Python with no time to waste.
 This blog post is intended to teach you about the key characteristics that make Python so widely used and appreciated.
 We will also cover a smidgen of Python syntax.

 Python is a free, flexible, and nearly all-encompassing programming language that is exceptionally easy to learn.
 If you have coding experience, becoming proficient in Python will be a piece of cake.

 An individual by the name of Guido van Rossum formulated the language and first released it in 1991.
 Guido must have had a great sense of humor because the name 'Python' actually comes from the British comedy crew, Monty Python!
 Yes, THE Monty Python of THE Monty Python and the Holy Grail!

 Python's name was strategically chosen to emphasize that one of the language's distinguishing traits is…fun!
 Python was built around the idea that software development should be straightforward and fun.
 Rossum was onto something because, the fact is, coding should be fun and relatively simple.
 Why make it complicated and messy?